 Gifts of cash are most often made through a single payment by check, credit card or payroll deduction.
-Annually, Lakeland College also receives cash gifts through pledge payments.
+Annually, Lakeland University also receives cash gifts through pledge payments.
 Payments of pledges may be established in a number of ways including monthly, quarterly, semi-annually or even spread out over several years.
-In most instances, cash gifts are unrestricted in nature, thus enabling Lakeland to meet the greatest needs of the college.
+In most instances, cash gifts are unrestricted in nature, thus enabling Lakeland to meet the greatest needs of the university.

 Stocks or Securities